| Definitions | Methodology | Classifications and lists | Publications | Links | Contacts |

 The aim of the collection and production of emergency care statistics is to provide an overview of the volume of work of the emergency health care providers, reasons for provision of emergency care and patients who require emergency care.

-Emergency medicine statistics covers the data about the activities of 1) emergency health care providers providing emergency medical care service and 2) hospitals’ emergency departments (ED).
+Emergency medicine statistics covers the data about the activities of 1) emergency health care providers providing ambulance service and 2) hospitals’ emergency departments (ED) and emergency rooms.

-1) Emergency medical care (ambulance) statistics were collected on a quarterly basis until 2014.
-Data about the emergency calls, reasons for the use of emergency medical care services and its resources (ambulance crews, number of ambulance cars, and number of personnel) was collected with aggregated reports.
-All emergency medical care service providers submitted aggregated reports electronically to the Health Board, which forwarded the aggregated data for each calendar year to the Department of Health Statistics at the National Institute for Health Development.
+1) Ambulance statistics were collected on a quarterly basis until 2014.
+Data about the emergency calls, reasons for the use of ambulance services and its resources (ambulance crews, number of ambulance cars, and number of personnel) was collected with aggregated reports.
+All ambulance service providers submitted aggregated reports electronically to the Health Board, which forwarded the aggregated data for each calendar year to the Department of Health Statistics at the National Institute for Health Development.
 The data is published in absolute and relative numbers (rate per 1000 inhabitants).
 Related to the transition to the E-ambulance data system in 2015, technical problems occur in production of ambulance statistics.

-Statistical data about emergency medical care personnel is available in the relevant subdivision of the section 'Health Care Personnel', while statistical data about ambulance cars and crews is available in the section 'Health Care Providers' under subject 'Health care resources and their use'.
+Statistical data about ambulance personnel is available in the relevant subdivision of the section 'Health Care Personnel', while statistical data about ambulance cars and crews is available in the section 'Health Care Providers' under subject 'Health care resources and their use'.

 Methodological change since 2016 in statistics of the way patients arrive to emergency department: If previously arrival types 'directed by same hospital's health care workers' and 'emergency department callbacks' were counted under value "Directed from another medical institution" then since 2016 these are included under value "Arrived in other way" (see table KE32).